Reflection centralizers in Coxeter groups: Explicit generators for the centralizer

-Having proven the lemmas we will switch our focus from $\COmega^\circ$ to $\COmega$ to avoid fussing over the missing faces.
-By a \emph{tile} we mean a facet (of some chamber) that lies in $\COmega$.
-Its \emph{type} means its image in $\calC$, or the corresponding vertex of $\D$.
-We summarize this section by phrasing Brink's theorem in our language.
-It follows from the lemmas and remarks above.
+The rest of this section is devoted to proving theorem~\ref{thm-explicit-generators}.
+The focus in the covering space argument in proposition~\ref{prop-open-chamber-is-universal-cover} was on $\COmega^\circ$, but now we focus on $\COmega$ to avoid fussing over the missing faces.
+By a \emph{tile} we mean a facet (of some $W$-chamber) that lies in $\COmega$.
+Its \emph{type} means its image in $\chamber=U/W$, which is a facet of $\chamber$.
+To avoid confusion we write $F_t$ for the facet of $\chamber$ corresponding to $t\in S$.
+By proposition~\ref{prop-open-chamber-is-universal-cover} the tiles correspond to the nodes of the universal cover $\tildeDodd_s$, and their types to the nodes of $\Dodd_s$.
+By the \emph{base tile} we mean the tile $\chamber\cap\COmega$, for which we already have the name $F_s$.
+Now we can explain the words $p_\gamma$: